w3f/polguard/e2e/README.md

 The e2e tests follow this scenario:

 1. Wait for the Chain service to process a specific block number
-2. Check if the API service has created incidents with a specific handler type
+2. Check if the Incident service has created incidents with a specific handler type
 3. Verify that Matrix service sent notifications to the specific room with the expected message pattern

 ## Prerequisites